Kevin Williamson (screenwriter)

-Kevin Meade Williamson (born March 14, 1965) is an American filmmaker.
+Kevin Meade Williamson (born March 14, 1965) is an American screenwriter and filmmaker.
 He is known for writing the screenplay for the slasher film Scream (1996)—which launched the Scream franchise—along with those for Scream 2 (1997) and Scream 4 (2011), and writing and directing Scream 7 (2026).
-He is also known for creating the WB teen drama series Dawson's Creek (1998–2003), the CW supernatural drama series The Vampire Diaries (2009–2017), the Fox crime thriller series The Following (2013–2015), the CBS All Access thriller series Tell Me a Story (2018–2020), and the Netflix crime drama series The Waterfront (2025).
+He is also known for creating the WB teen drama series Dawson's Creek (1998–2003), the CW supernatural drama series The Vampire Diaries (2009–2017), the Fox crime thriller series The Following (2013–2015) and the CBS All Access thriller series Tell Me a Story (2018–2020).

 Williamson also wrote the screenplays for the films I Know What You Did Last Summer (1997), The Faculty (1998), Cursed (2005), and Sick (2022).
 He made his directorial debut with the black comedy film Teaching Mrs. Tingle (1999).

 Early life

-Williamson was born in New Bern, North Carolina, the younger son of Faye and Wade Williamson, a fisherman.
+Williamson was born in New Bern, North Carolina, the younger son of Faye and Ottis Wade Williamson, a fisherman who turned to drug trafficking on his sea trolley and served time in prison.
 He spent his early years in Aransas Pass, Texas, near Corpus Christi.
 Williamson's family returned to North Carolina for his high school years.
-He then attended East Carolina University in Greenville, North Carolina, where he received a BFA in Theatre Arts.
+He then attended East Carolina University in Greenville, North Carolina, where he earned a BFA in Theatre Arts.

 He told Entertainment Weekly interviewer Melissa Maerz, "When I was growing up, my mom and dad took me to the Poe Museum in Richmond, Virginia.
 It was a little house downtown, and "The Raven" was written on the walls.
 You had to move from room to room to read the whole story.
 I thought it was the coolest thing in the world."